wallarm/product-documentation/docs/admin-en/configuration-guides/wallarm-ingress-controller/best-practices/block-ip-addresses.md

     ```
     * `YOUR_INGRESS_NAME` is the name of your Ingress.

-To disable the functionality, please use the similar command with the `off` value:
+To disable this functionality, please use the same command with the `off` value:
 ```
 kubectl annotate ingress YOUR_INGRESS_NAME nginx.ingress.kubernetes.io/wallarm-acl=off
 ```